Juskocode/Juskocode/README.md

 <!--- Brief description --->
 :computer: MSc in Informatics and Computing Engineering [@FEUP](https://sigarra.up.pt/feup/pt/web_page.inicial) <br />
-:telescope: I'm working on some projects, and willing about to post some stuff where <br />
+:telescope: I'm working on some projects, and willing about to post some stuff here <br />

 <!--- Github and mail:to --->
 <a href="https://www.linkedin.com/in/andre-freitas-331006215/a/">